Assistive Equipment for the Home

 Assistive equipment is any kind of tool or device that can help simplify caregiving or make the environment safer for an ill, disabled, or elderly person.
 Here are some of the more common types of assistive equipment to consider for the home:

 Raised toilet seats

 Beds with special features that increase your ability to get in and out of bed

 Stovetop burners (for sight-impaired people)

 Home modifications (roll-in shower; stair lift; pull-down kitchen shelf; movable cabinets under the sink)

 Smoke detectors throughout the home

 Night-lights where needed

 There are many ways to obtain assistive equipment for the home.
 Always obtain assistive technology with professional help.
-Talk with your doctor or home health care provider about your particular needs and the best way to decide which assistive equipment. will be best for you.
+Talk with your health care provider or home health care provider about your particular needs and the best way to decide which assistive equipment. will be best for you.